-The Georgia Board for Physician Workforce (GBPW), in compliance with O.C.G.A. § 50-13-9.1(c), is authorized to grant a variance or waiver to a rule when a person subject to the rule adequately demonstrates that the purpose of the underlying statute upon which the rule is based can be or has been achieved by other specific means which are agreeable to the person seeking the variance or waiver and that strict application of the rule would create a substantial hardship to such person.
+The Georgia Board of Health Care Workforce (GBHCW), in compliance with O.C.G.A. § 50-13-9.1(c), is authorized to grant a variance or waiver to a rule when a person subject to the rule adequately demonstrates that the purpose of the underlying statute upon which the rule is based can be or has been achieved by other specific means which are agreeable to the person seeking the variance or waiver and that strict application of the rule would create a substantial hardship to such person.

 1.)
 The rule from which a variance or waiver is requested (request will not be processed without this information included in the petition);

 2.)
 The type of action requested (by the petitioner);

 3.)
 The specific facts of substantial hardship which would justify a variance or waiver for the petitioner, including the alternative standards which the person seeking the variance or waiver agrees to meet and a showing that such alternative standards will afford adequate protection for the public health, safety and welfare;